Outsourcing YouTube Video Creation: Free Up Your Time, Keep Creative Control

 The answer is probably: Too many.

-When you weigh the time – and other benefits – you gain from outsourcing video editing against the degree of control you trade for it, it often ultimately benefits you.
+When you weigh the time – and other benefits – you gain from outsourcing video editing against the degree of control you trade for it, the DIY approach often looks a lot less attractive.

 In fact, one YouTube talent manager told Business Insider that about 70% of the job can be outsourced without any worries whatsoever.